willstepp/writings/aura-dim/notes.md

 I used to think about what else I could do, but I don't feel any heart anymore, any excitement.

 The scientist has gone mad?
 Holy fool.
 Absolute empathy.

+The man in the dark.
+Dim the lights.
+Dim them.